f-23/react-native-passkey/README.md

 import { Passkey, PasskeyRegistrationResult } from 'react-native-passkey';

 // Retrieve a valid FIDO2 attestation challenge
+// The challenge needs to be a base64 encoded string
 // and a newly generated user ID from your backend
 // There are plenty of libraries which can be used for this (e.g. fido2-lib)